OpenClaw Security Hardening Guide for VPS Deployments

 - Use fail2ban or equivalent protection for repeated login attempts.

-Example SSH configuration hardening options may include:
+Example SSH configuration options:

 PasswordAuthentication no